Żarki: History

+The history of Żarki dates back to the early 14th century, as the village was first mentioned in documents from the 1320s.
 It is not known when the village of Żarki received town charter: it happened before 1382, most likely during the reign of King Casimir III the Great.
 By 1406, Żarki already was a well established private town, governed by a vogt. Żarki belonged to several noble families, and was a local centre of craft and trade.
+For centuries, Żarki belonged to Lelow County, Kraków Voivodeship, Lesser Poland Province.
 In 1556, fairs were established on every Tuesday. Żarki had a market square, and its population in 1662 reached 620 residents.
 In 1664, the town burned in a great fire.

 In 1720, Żarki was moved to a new location.
 At that time, the town became a center of iron ore mining, with a blast furnace.
-By 1791, its population grew to over 1200, and in 1793, the town was annexed by the Kingdom of Prussia (see Partitions of Poland).
+By 1791, its population grew to over 1200.
+In the Second Partition of Poland in 1793, the town was annexed by the Kingdom of Prussia.
 In 1807, Żarki became part of the Duchy of Warsaw, and in 1815, Russian-controlled Congress Poland, in which it remained until World War I. Due to efforts of Piotr Steinkeller, Żarki was an industrial center, where agricultural machinery was manufactured.
 In the 1850s, a cotton plant was opened here as well.
 Following the January Uprising, Żarki lost its town charter.

 In 1914, the population of Żarki was app.
 5000.
 During the month of October 1918, a short-lived local post was organized by the officer in charge of Civil Affairs of the District of Dabrow.
+In the Second Polish Republic, Żarki belonged to Zawiercie County of Kielce Voivodeship.